tamtran4869/sql_challenge/Balanced_tree/solutions.md

 ```
 ![image](https://user-images.githubusercontent.com/114192113/212568349-c82a86f5-a4ce-4be0-a6b0-c6146a742242.png)

-3. What was the total discount amount for all products?
+**Question 3:** What was the total discount amount for all products?
 ``` sql
 SELECT
 	SUM(qty* price*(discount/100)) AS total_discount